 Need one more reason to support CRNA-PAC?
 The ASAPAC on August 11 conducted a major online development campaign challenging anesthesiologists to support their PAC.
 “The Day of Contributing ‘DoC’ challenge will give us the opportunity to help our friends who are already in the House and Senate and further our cause in electing more physicians to Congress,” wrote the chair and secretary of the ASAPAC executive board.
 “As a reminder, our goal is to raise $300,000 during the ‘DoC’ challenge.”

 - The House and Senate are on recess until after Labor Day.
 See your lawmakers at home!
-If you plan to see your legislators in Washington or at home, let us know by emailing email@example.com.
-You can access the House calendar here and the Senate calendar here to see where your members of Congress will be this summer and fall.At the Republican and Democratic National Conventions, the AANA cosponsored “Decoding 2016: The Future of Healthcare” policy forum luncheons hosted by our media partner Real Clear Politics and attended by numerous health industry and policy leaders – including AANA.
+If you plan to see your legislators in Washington or at home, let us know by emailing firstname.lastname@example.org.
+Access the House calendar and the Senate calendar to see where your members of Congress will be this summer and fall.At the Republican and Democratic National Conventions, the AANA cosponsored “Decoding 2016: The Future of Healthcare” policy forum luncheons hosted by our media partner Real Clear Politics and attended by numerous health industry and policy leaders – including AANA.
 Now you can see both conventions’ forums as they happened, with former HHS Secretary Tommy Thompson at the Republican convention in Cleveland, and Clinton and Obama healthcare advisor Chris Jennings at the Democratic convention in Philadelphia.
-Click here to watch: http://livestream.com/accounts/10079335/events/5816420.

 - Have you seen your legislators at home?
 Let us know and send them to email@example.com !
 Below, AANA members Johnny Garza, CRNA, and Rachel Reidinger, RN, met with Rep. Pete Aguilar (D-CA-31) in his Fontana district office.

 The following is an FEC required legal notification for CRNA-PAC